1. Protecting your personal information

 3. When we use personal information

-* Enquire about our classes
+* Enquire about our discourses and/or study groups

-* Attend our classes
+* Attend our discourses or groups

 * Be added to our Mailing List